GraxCode/threadtear/README.md

 Use this tool at your own risk.
 Some executions use implemented ClassLoaders to run code from the jar file.
 An attacker could tweak the bytecode so that malicious code could be executed.
 Affected executions use the class `me.nov.threadtear.asm.vm.VM`.
 These are mostly used for decrypting string or resource / access obfuscation, as it is much easier to execute the decryption methods remotely.
+### Security
+Threadtear tries its best to protect you from malicious calls (arbitrary code executions) using its own `SecurityManager`, but there is no guarantee.
+Especially with deobfuscators like for ZKM or Stringer you have to be very careful, as reflection has to be allowed, otherwise they would not function.
+If you discover an ACE, please open an issue.
+I will try to fix them as soon as possible.

 ## How to compile
 First, run `gradle build`, then `gradle fatJar`.
 In `builds/libs` a runnable jar file should then have been created.
 If you don't want to download the repo, you can use the latest release.